bitranox/wrapt_timeout_decorator/README.rst

     name="my_var_name"

     @timeout(5, use_signals=False)
     def mytest():
         # this example does NOT work on windows, please check the example below !
+        # You need to move this function into a module to be able to run it on windows.
         print("Start ", name)
         for i in range(1,10):
             sleep(1)